Last updated: September 10th, 2021

 Once you got only females left, it will take 2 – 4 month until ….

 You can tell that the plant is ready when it has nice, big buds.
 They should smell really nice and strong.
 They probably don’t grow much anymore.
 And most of the white female hairs on the buds would have turned brown.

 Please refer to my article harvesting Marijuana for a successful harvest.

-Well and after you dried and manicured your Pot, it will look something like this:
+Well, and after you dried and manicured your Pot, it will look something like this: